nanawel/cliup/README.md

 👎 What you **don't** get with CLIup:

 * An end-to-end encrypted file sharing service
-* Encrypted files on server
+* Bulletproof encryption of the files on the server
 * A scalable service able to serve thousands of requests

 # Nice!
 Is there a demo? 👀

-Well, no. For obvious reasons, running an anonymous public file-sharing service is not a good idea these days.
+Well, no. For obvious reasons, running a public anonymous file-sharing service is not a good idea these days.

 So if you want to test it, install it on your own server! 👷‍♀️